sanishsuwal7/devPortfolio/src/pages/about/index.md

 **Clean, consistent, readable and maintainable code.** It’s great when features work, but it’s even greater whenever they can stay that way, regardless of who’s working on them.

-I’m excited to work on new projects with new people. **I learn something new every time** and I’m excited for the next challenge.
+I’m excited to work on new projects, because **I learn something new every time**.
+I’m excited for the next challenge!

 ###As a person

 If I had to describe myself in one word, it would be **resourceful**.
 I’ll take a problem, break it into smaller bits and MacGyver myself a solution.
 Creativity has helped me sail around tough obstacles.

 **I’m curious by nature and I love learning**.
 I’ve amassed a wide range of skills and interests that when put together, end up feeding my career in one way or another.
-I’m what they call a T-shaped individual.
+I’m what they call a <span id='tshaped'>T-shaped individual</span>.

 ###As a colleague
 **I’m a team player**, with my background in engineering and art, I feel comfortable interacting with both the **technically oriented** people of the team as well as the **artistically oriented** ones.
 I will always go the extra mile to help my team.